mcansh/remix-vercel-edge/README.md

-# Welcome to Remix!
+# Welcome to Remix on Vercel Edge

-- build using `vc build`
-- run `./build.js` to update the function config
-- `vc deploy --prebuilt`